MonashRobotics/ECE4191/RPI/README.md

 I'll assume you have an operating system with a terminal, and that can ssh.
 On windows, check out the [windows subsystem for linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10), and [putty](https://www.putty.org/).
 I will be using Ubuntu, which generally ships with terminal and ssh.

 I [installed Ubuntu 20.04 server](https://ubuntu.com/tutorials/how-to-install-ubuntu-on-your-raspberry-pi#1-overview) on my raspberry pi, because I wanted a 64 bit operating system for PyTorch (see below).
 If you want a graphical user interface, choose Ubuntu Desktop instead of server.
-You could follow a similar process for the Raspbian Buster distribution pre-installed on your sd cards, but you won't be able to use PyTorch if you do this as this is a 32 bit OS.
+As part of these installation instructions, I gave my pi a hostname ECE4191GROUPNO to make it easier to ssh into.

 Let's log into our Ubuntu raspberry pi using ssh
 ```